 Another option might be to rent out the property if there are others savings to draw on to pay for care.
 Rental income alone is not going to cover care home fees.
 Becoming a landlord brings with it responsibilities and the rented house will need to be maintained.
 Management of this is likely to fall to the carer, so the time and expense involved needs to be taken into consideration.

-If there is an unavoidable delay in selling the house and the person needing care has less than £23,250 in other capital, the local authority may assist with costs for the first 12 weeks of permanent care.
+If the person needing care has less than £23,250 in other capital, the local authority may assist with costs for the first 12 weeks of permanent care.
 This will be dependent on the local authority agreeing that the move into care was necessary.
 After the 12 weeks disregard, any further help with fees would be through the deferred payment arrangement.
 Find out more about care home fees and the treatment of property on the Housing Care website.

 This would be entirely optional.
 Even in the case of married couples, the local council would not expect a spouse to contribute out of their own money.
 If you have a joint savings account and other joint assets the council will want to work out the share belonging to the person in need of care.
 Housing Care has produced a guide to care home fees and couples.